alzhuravlev/MockAppDemo/README.md

 11. Status bar coloring
 12. And more...

-Some design technics are highlited here [MockApp.
-Design Time](https://medium.com/mock-app/mockapp-design-time-1aeecbcaf858)
+Some design technics are highlited here [MockApp on Medium](https://medium.com/mock-app)

 # Code time